 I have a distinct impression that, in my book, 2019 was not a stellar year for high-quality films.
-I actually saw a few less films this year and lack of time was not really the issue.
+I actually saw a few fewer films this year and lack of time was not really the issue.
 The latest by Bi Gan and Bon Joon Ho are exceptional.
 The former is outstanding in terms of cinematography and storytelling.
 The last hour or so is shot in 3D and apparently in one single take.
 I also saw the 2D version and could not tell the difference.
 Parasite has attracted almost universal claim, deservedly so.
 After the Okja disaster, this is good news for film-making.

 While I managed to watch a film every 2.5 days on average, online sources were instrumental in making this a reality.
 The astounding public library system of the US county where I happen to live at the moment also played a significant role.
 In addition to facilitating access to academic books (usually on the expensive side) at no cost, it also provides free access to online film platforms.